bestplay9384/EFI-GIGABYTE-Z690-Gaming-X-DDR4-12700K-RX5700XT-Hackintosh/README.md

 - `agdpmod=pikera` for AMD dGPU
 - [PlatformInfo](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo)
     1. Copy `_/scripts/platformInfo.dist` file to `_scripts/platformInfo` and fullfill platformInfo parameters inside this file
-    2. Use `sh _/scripts/apply.sh` command to apply Your values to config.plist
+    2. Then:
+        1. To APPLY parameters to config.plist use command: `sh _/scripts/run.sh --apply`
+        2. To REVERT parameters from config.plist use command: `sh _/scripts/run.sh --revert`
     3. You can also use OpenCore Configurator to generate & fill automatically OR use GenSMBIOS to generate only
     4. Remember to use correct SMBIOS Type when generating
     5. Scripts are included for faster cleaning unnecessary parameters on my end